Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Methods

 \subsubsection{Implementation and hyperparameters}

 The crystal feature encoder has two four-head attention layers.
-Each layer of the crystal feature encoder has 103 nodes where each node corresponds to an element and is represented by a 128 dimensional vector.
-The label encoder and the translator are all 3-layer MLPs, and the 3 layers have 256, 512, and 128 neurons, respectively.
-The projector and predictor are both 2-layer MLPs where each has 1 hidden layer, and each hidden layer has 256 neurons.
-The number of multivariate Gaussians $K$ produced by the feature encoder is $10$ and the dimension $D$ of each multivariate Gaussian is 128.
+Each layer of the crystal feature encoder has 103 nodes where each node corresponds to an element and is represented by a 128 dimensional vector. \SK{The label encoder for learning mixing coefficients is a 2-layer MLP, and the 2 layers have 128 and $K'$ neurons, respectively, where $K'$ is the length of the label vector ($K’=51$ for the phDOS and $K’=128$ for the eDOS).
+The translator is a 2-layer MLP, and the 2 layers have 512 and 512 neurons, respectively.
+The projector is a 2-layer MLP, and the 2 layers have 512 and 1024 neurons, respectively.
+The predictor is a 2-layer MLP, and the 2 layers have 256 and $K'$ neurons, respectively.} The number of multivariate Gaussians $K$ produced by the feature encoder is $10$ and the dimension $D$ of each multivariate Gaussian is 128.
 The dimensions of representation and projection vectors are 128 and 1024, respectively.

 We used grid search for hyperparameter optimization, where we set the batch size and the number of training epochs to 128 and 200, respectively, for all experiments.
 The learning rate was chosen from $0.0005$ to $0.01$ in steps of $0.0005$, dropout ratio from $[0.3, 0.5, 0.7]$, and weight decay ratio from $[0, 0.01, 0.001, 0.0001]$.
 In this work, we use the same set of hyperparameters for all experiments where learning rate, dropout ratio, and weight decay ratio are set to be $0.001$, $0.5$, and $0.01$, respectively.
 Our model was implemented with the Pytorch deep learning framework and the whole model was trained with the AdamW optimizer using a 0.01 weight decay ratio in an end-to-end fashion in a machine with NVIDIA RTX 2080 10GB GPUs.